Why Go Gluten Free?

 - Have you traveled outside the country?

-- Have you had any food borne illnesses?
+- Have you had any foodborne illnesses?

 - Do you have any unexplained symptoms that are unresponsive to treatments?

 If you have answered yes to any of these, then you need to get tested for gluten and zonulin.
-At Source of Health, our goal is to identity and treat the underlying causes of disease.
+At Source of Health, our goal is to identify and treat the underlying causes of disease.
 While symptom treatments may make you feel better in the short term, they could potentially be causing you more hurt in the long run.